Does the President Control Gas Prices?

 Turns out that U.S. presidents have very little control over the price per gallon consumers pay at the pump.

-(Editor's note: This blog was originally published on February 3, 2021, and is regularly updated to reflect changes in the retail fueling market, including record gasoline prices.)
+(Editor's note: This blog was originally published on February 3, 2021, and is regularly updated to reflect changes in the retail fueling market and gasoline prices.)

 Let’s start with a basic assumption that we can all agree upon: Politicians and their political parties don’t want to be affiliated with high gas prices.

-And we are seeing that right now, as presidential candidates cite "high gas prices" as something they will "fix."
+Presidential candidates like to cite "high gas prices" as something they will "fix."

-Gas prices are the ultimate pocketbook issue that everyone talks about.
+Gas prices are the ultimate pocketbook issue.
 Songs are written about them.
 You don’t see that about eggs, bread or milk.
 Or property taxes, for that matter.
 Quite simply voters hate high—or rising—gas prices.
-That’s probably the main reason that the federal gas tax hasn’t budged since 1993 when it was increased to 18.4 cents per gallon.
+That’s probably the main reason that the federal gas tax hasn’t changed since 1993 when it was increased to 18.4 cents per gallon.

 So given that every politician wants to take credit for keeping gas prices in check, or better, lowering them, and every one running against an incumbent wants to pin blame on the person in charge, it makes sense that politicians would do everything in their power to keep gas prices low.
 Especially presidents.